grpc/proposal/A117-ring-hash-exit-idle.md

    > CONNECTING, the ring_hash policy proactively triggers connection attempts
    > across all of the subchannels, even without seeing any picks.

-2. New connection attempts not triggered by an RPC should begin from a randomized location (behavior change from [gRFC A61][A61rh]'s TRANSIENT_FAILURE / CONNECTING behavior), which currently states the choice of endpoints is up to the implementation:
+2. New connection attempts not triggered by an RPC should begin with a random endpoint, ignoring endpoint weights.
+This is a behavior change from [gRFC A61][A61rh]'s TRANSIENT_FAILURE / CONNECTING behavior, which currently states the choice of endpoints is up to the implementation:

    > It does not matter which IDLE endpoint is chosen; that is left up to the
    > implementation to determine.